Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

-\section{Poincar\'{e}-FDA gauge theory}
+\subsection{Poincar\'{e}-FDA gauge theory}

-Let us now consider the particular case of a FDA1 constructed by extending the bosonic Poincar\'{e} algebra in arbitrary dimension.
-With this purpose, we introduce a three-form in the adjoint representation of the Lie algebra.
-The left-invariant one-form is decomposed as $\mu^{A}=\left( e^{a},\omega ^{ab}\right) $.
-Consequently, the three-form is also decomposed.
-We denote its components as $\mu^{i}=\left( b^{a},b^{ab}\right) $.
-To chose the adjoint representation means that the first set of generalized structure constants become the structure constants of the Lie algebra, i.e., $C_{Aj} ^{i}\rightarrow C_{AB}^{C}$.
-Similarly, the structure constants of the cocycle become $C_{A_{1}\cdots A_{p+1}}^{i}\rightarrow C_{A_{1}\cdots A_{p+1}}^{A}$.
-We must rename the dual vectors associated to the extended directions as $t_{i}\rightarrow\tilde{t}_{A}$\footnote{We include a tilde to avoid confusion with the generators of the Lie subalgebra.}.
+Let us now study the particular case of a FDA1 constructed as a FDA1 extension of the bosonic $D$-dimensional Poincar\'{e} algebra.
+The Maurer--Cartan potentials are given by a one-form, decomposed as $\mu^{A}=\left( e^{a},\omega^{ab}\right) $ and a three-form.
+We choose the three-form to be in the adjoint representation of the Lie algebra described by $\mu^{A}$.
+Therefore, it is also decomposed as $\mu^{i}=\left( b^{a},b^{ab}\right) $.
+To choose the adjoint representation means that the first set of generalized structure constants become the structure constants of the Lie algebra, i.e., $C_{Aj}^{i}\rightarrow C_{AB}^{C}$.
+Similarly, the structure constants of the cocycle become $C_{A_{1}\cdots A_{p+1}}^{i}\rightarrow C_{A_{1}\cdots A_{p+1} }^{A}$.
+As we did in section 3, we rename the dual vectors associated to the extended directions as $t_{i}\rightarrow\bar{t}_{A}$.
 The resulting FDA is given by eq. (\ref{mu}), in addition to eq. (\ref{Bv2}).
-We construct the algebra by including the following cocycle, which is not covariatly exact, and therefore, representative of a particular Chevalley--Eilenberg cohomology class:
+We construct the algebra by including the following cocycle, which is not covariatly exact, and therefore representative of a particular Chevalley--Eilenberg cohomology class:

 It is easy to verify the closure of $\Omega^{A}$ under the covariant derivative of the Poincar\'{e} algebra.
-Thus, the Poincar\'{e}-FDA is described by the following Maurer--Cart\'{a}n equations
+Thus, the Poincar\'{e}-FDA is described by the following Maurer--Cartan equations

-We denote the dual vectors as $t_{A}=\left( P_{a},J_{ab}\right) $ for the standard sector and and $\tilde{t}_{A}=\left( \tilde{P}_{a},\tilde{J} _{ab}\right) $ for the extended one.
-By extracting the information about the cocycle structure constants, we can write down products that define the dual algebra, that we denote by $L_{\infty}^{\text{\textrm{Poincar\'{e}-FDA}}}$, which are given by eqs. (\ref{P1}-\ref{P5}) in addition to the following multilinear product:
+We denote the dual vectors as $t_{A}=\left( P_{a},J_{ab}\right) $ for the standard sector and and $\bar{t}_{A}=\left( \bar{P}_{a},\bar{J}_{ab}\right) $ for the extended one.
+By extracting the information about the cocycle structure constants, we can write down products that define the dual algebra, that we denote by $L_{\infty}^{\text{\textrm{Poincar\'{e}-FDA}}}$, which are given by eqs. (\ref{P1})-(\ref{P5b}) in addition to the following multilinear product: